limdool/01-Introduction/README.md

 Hello, class!
 This is the first assignment for MSCH-C220.
 The requirements for this assignment are as follows:

-Write a Python program that displays answers to the following questions:
+Please display the following questions and their answers by writing a Python program:

 * What is your name?
 * What is your favorite game?